Katzeee/Notes/about-programing/c-cpp/gdb-memory-leak.md

 I allocated 4 bytes to buffer, but `recv` too much data in buffer which caused this error.

 **PS: `debuginfod` can be used to step into function in `libc` when debugging via `gdb`**

+---
+2022.10.26
+---

+## sanitizer

+Add a compile option `-fsanitizer=address` may solve this problem easily.